crabnebula-dev/tauri-fuzz/docs/src/diary.md

   - we don't need an event loop
   - we don't need to setup the app
 - we don't need to interact with the app state
+- Url for `InvokeRequest` for local tauri commands is
+  - "http://tauri.localhost" for windows and android
+  - "tauri://localhost" for the rest

 ## 32